nothavid/TobiCloud/spec.md

 - If the downloaded file header says the file is encrypted and `-p` was not provided, prompt the user for the password using hidden input.
 - If the file is encrypted, use the password to decrypt it.
 - If the file is not encrypted, ignore any provided password.
+- The CLI should show a progress bar while downloading segments.
+- Progress rendering belongs in the CLI layer.
+Upload/download components should only expose an optional progress callback that reports the current segment count and total segment count.

 **Raw File Processing**